-- 1 Select an option based on the type of screen you are viewing: - From a full screen view, select MENU > Edit Overlays. - From a combination screen, select MENU > Edit Combo > Overlays. - From a SmartMode screen, select MENU > Edit Layout > Overlays. - 2 Select an item to customize the data and data bar: - To show the data overlays, select Data, select the location, and select BACK. - To change the data shown in an overlay box, select the overlay box, select the new data to show, and select BACK. - To customize the information shown when navigating, select Navigation, and select an option. - To turn on other data bars, select Top Bar, Bottom Bar, Left Bar, or Right Bar, and select the necessary options. - 3 Select Done.
+- 1 Select an option based on the type of screen you are viewing: - From a full screen view, select Options > Edit Overlays. - From a combination screen, select Options > Edit Combo > Overlays. - From a SmartMode screen, select Options > Edit Layout > Overlays.TIP: To quickly change the data shown in an overlay box, hold the overlay box. - 2 Select an item to customize the data and data bar: - To show the data overlays, select Data, select the location, and select Back. - To change the data shown in an overlay box, select the overlay box, select the new data to show, and select Back. - To customize the information shown when navigating, select Navigation, and select an option. - To turn on other data bars, select Top Bar, Bottom Bar, Left Bar, or Right Bar, and select the necessary options. - 3 Select Done.